AI Retrieval Practice Quizzes: What Teachers Need to Know

 Example:

 There is a temptation to ask AI for a twenty-question quiz because it takes the same amount of time as asking for five.
-However, bombarding pupils with long quizzes causes cognitive fatigue and ruins the pace of the lesson.
-Retrieval practice is most effective when it is brief and focused.
+However, bombarding learners with long quizzes causes cognitive fatigue and ruins the pace of the lesson.
+Retrieval practice is most effective when it is brief and focussed.

 Five well-crafted diagnostic questions provide more instructional data than twenty generic recall questions.
 A short quiz allows time for immediate feedback and correction.
 If you spend twenty minutes testing, you lose valuable time required for teaching new material.